AineNicD/pands-problems-sheet-2020/README.md

 The square root of 14.5 is approx. 3.8.
 ~~~
 #### Solution:
-On my first attempt, my program calculated the square root but had not used the Newtons algorithm as suggested in the announcements.
+On my first attempt, my program calculated the square root but had not used the Newtons algorithm as suggested in the course announcements.
 I found many articles online about the Newtons Algorithm, it was challenging to understand until I came across [Roundstone academy](https://runestone.academy/runestone/books/published/thinkcspy/MoreAboutIteration/NewtonsMethod.html).
 ### squareroot2.py
 To further explore the second piece of code I wrote, I added extra lines within the loop to test the values produced.
 ~~~python
 print(i)     - is the iterator (loop) so that I can test the current loop print(guess) - this is the guess in the current loop